MP for Epsom and Ewell

 Liberal Democrat Spokesperson (Primary Care and Cancer)

 Helen Maguire is the Liberal Democrat MP for Epsom and Ewell, elected in 2024.
-She currently serves as Liberal Democrat Spokesperson for Primary Care and Cancer, and previously held the Defence spokesperson role and sat on the Armed Forces Commissioner Bill committee in December 2024.
+She serves as Liberal Democrat Spokesperson for Primary Care and Cancer and has previously held roles relating to Defence and the Armed Forces, including time on the Armed Forces Commissioner Bill committee.

-She has 14 declared financial interests, including gifts, benefits and hospitality from UK sources (4 entries), visits outside the UK (3 entries), donations or other support for MP activities (2 entries), land and property (2 entries), shareholdings (2 entries), and miscellaneous entries.
+Declares 15 financial interests, including gifts, benefits and hospitality from UK sources; visits outside the UK; donations and other support for MP activities; land and property; shareholdings; and other miscellaneous interests.

 Generated 21 February 2026